-Best cheap TVs: Eight great value TVs
+Best cheap TVs: Seven great value TVs

 Best cheap TVs at a glance